WildernessLabs/VSCode_Meadow_Extension/README.md

 ### Building the Extension

-To build both the C# and Typescript code simply run: `pwsh build.ps1`
+To build both the C# and TypeScript code simply run: `pwsh build.ps1`

 ### Packaging VSIX